Prison Education Program

 How To Start Your Own Business: Prepare To Launch

-Entrepreneurship can be a rewarding and meaningful path to independence.
-The first guide in Level’s How To Start Your Own Business series breaks down the important decisions to make before starting a business.
-Interactive worksheet questions help you sketch out a clarified vision.
+Entrepreneurship can be a rewarding and meaningful path to independence after release from prison.
+The second guide in Level’s How To Start Your Own Business series for people in prison breaks down the important decisions to make before starting a business.
+Interactive worksheet questions help sketch out a clarified vision.

 What they'll learn: